 Does that also mean the game is unoptimized?
 That is surely the case.
-Just look at the PS5s performance and you will get an idea.
-There are no lag or frame drops and the game maintains great visuals.
+Just look at the PS5s performance, and you will get an idea.
+There are no lag or frame drops while maintaining great visuals.

 Maybe the developers will need time to iron things out on the PC version.
 Until that happens all we can do is tweak our system so that it performs to the maximum of its abilities.